1968 Jaguar XJ6 Series 1 4.2 Litre Sir William Lyons' Car PHP 42G

 This was the 370th XJ6 4.2 litre right-hand drive car.
 The colour is Sable, with Cinnamon interior trim.
 For the first two years of its life, it was the personal transport of Sir William Lyons, the Chairman of Jaguar Cars Limited.
 It was kept on the road until 1976 by which time it had done some 60,000 miles.
 It became part of the Jaguar Daimler Heritage Trust collection and was stored until 1994, when it was finally restored and put back in running order, with sponsorship and assistance from the Jaguar Enthusiasts’ Club.

 During the 1960s, Jaguar’s product policy became a little confusing.
-By 1967, there were no less than four basic saloon ranges in production, with a total of nine different models.
+By 1967, there were no less than four basic saloon ranges in production (Jaguar 240 and 340 versions of the Mark II, 420G, S-Type and the Daimler V8), with a total of nine different models.
 Behind the scenes, a new policy and a new model were slowly coming to fruition.
 Broadly speaking, the existing unwieldy range would be replaced by a single basic design, with a choice of engines, and available in either Jaguar or Daimler form.

 The project was code-named XJ4 but the production version, launched in September 1968, became the XJ6, for six cylinders, with a choice of 2.8 litre or 4.2 litre XK engines.
 The body was new in every respect, and was the pinnacle of the elegant Jaguar design which Sir William Lyons had refined over so many years.
 The new car was notable for its suspension which chief engineer Bob Knight had developed to reach new standards of handling and road holding, coupled with remarkable passenger comfort.